Section I: Introduction

 Bollinger Bands Usage

-Volatility.
+Usage No 1 – Volatility.
 When the upper and lower bands expand it indicates more volatility relative to previous periods.
 When the bands get narrower it indicates the volatility at the moment is lower than the volatility of previous periods.

 [Chart 24]

-- Bands as support and resistance.
+Usage No 2 - Bands as support and resistance.
 Sometimes the extreme bands can act as important support and resistance levels.

 Thus, we can take trades as the price bounces off the bands, as prices break out the bands, etc. This type of trading is recommended on pullbacks or retracements and during trendless conditions (to scalp).
 Of course, with the help of other technical indicators the signals will increase their accuracy.